ibm-cloud-docs/containers/cs_storage_file.md

-## Scaling down the default file storage plug-in
+## Scaling down the default {{site.data.keyword.filestorage_short}} plug-in
 {: #file_scaledown_plugin}

-By default, your classic {{site.data.keyword.containerlong_notm}} clusters include the file storage plug-in.
-If you do not need to use file storage in your cluster, you can conserve cluster resources by scaling down the plug-in and watcher components.
-Later, you can scale back up to one replica if you need file storage.
+By default, your classic {{site.data.keyword.containerlong_notm}} clusters include the {{site.data.keyword.filestorage_short}} plug-in.
+If you do not need to use {{site.data.keyword.filestorage_short}} in your cluster, you can conserve cluster resources by scaling down the plug-in and watcher components.
+Later, you can scale back up to one replica if you need {{site.data.keyword.filestorage_short}}.
 You cannot change other settings or remove the deployment entirely.
 Because the plug-in is still installed, it is updated along with the cluster version updates even if you scaled the plug-in down.
 {: shortdesc}

 Before you begin: